The 22 Best Museums and Galleries in New York City: 2024 list

 12. Cooper Hewitt, Smithsonian Design Museum

-The Cooper Hewitt Smithsonian Design Museum is a shining example of new and creative design.
-It is housed in the famous Andrew Carnegie Mansion on Manhattan’s Upper East Side.
+The Cooper Hewitt Smithsonian Design Museum exemplifies innovative design within the iconic Andrew Carnegie Mansion on Manhattan’s Upper East Side.

 Opening Hours: Everyday: 10 am-6 pm